SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 Moreover, we've made the **Recents** feature more prominent in the navigation bar and plan to extend it to other content types which will make it easier for users to open recently opened tabs.

-### If I opt in to the New UI, will I be locked out of the old (Classic) UI?
+### If I opt in to the New UI, will I lose access to the old (Classic) UI?

-No. You will have the capability of opting in and out of the New UI experience from within the UI.
+No, opting for the New UI won't lock you out of the old interface.
+You'll have the flexibility to switch between the two experiences directly within the UI.

-When the feature flag is enabled, all users within the organization will have access to a **Switch to New UI** on the left navigation menu.
-By clicking on this button, users can opt-in to the New UI experience.
-Once opted in, the New UI will be remembered for the user, resulting in the rerouting of old URLs to new ones.
-Consequently, when users log back in, they will be directed to the New UI automatically.
+Once the feature flag is enabled, all organization users will see a **Switch to New UI** option in the left navigation menu.
+Clicking on this button allows users to opt into the New UI.
+Once opted in, the system will remember the preference, redirecting old URLs to their corresponding new ones.
+Consequently, subsequent logins will automatically direct users to the New UI.

 ### How do I opt out of the New UI?